Subscription includes

 Key Features:

-Example: If your average customer lifetime value is $200 and acquisition costs $50, that is a 4x return — context you need before scaling marketing spend.
+Example: If your average customer lifetime value is $200 and acquisition costs $50, that is a 4x return, the kind of context you need before scaling marketing spend.

 Track the size and value of your active customer base over time.
-At each interval the report measures the customers who were active within your churn period — how many there are and the average value per active customer — so the trend reflects your currently-engaged base instead of a flat all-time average.
+At each interval the report measures the customers who were active within your churn period: how many there are, and the average value per active customer.
+The trend therefore reflects your currently-engaged base instead of a flat all-time average.

 Key Features: